jovalen/workshop/ejercicio1/README.md

 In this quickstart you create a *Basic* registry, which is a cost-optimized option for developers learning about Azure Container Registry.
 For details on available service tiers, see [Container registry service tiers][container-registry-skus].

-Create an ACR instance using the [az acr create][az-acr-create] command.
+Create an ACR instance using the [az acr create] command.
 The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.
 In the following example, *myContainerRegistry007* is used.
 Update this to a unique value.

 ```azurecli
 az acr create --resource-group myResourceGroup \